rouennes/PZBY-Spawn-Template/README.md

 -------------------------

 To obtain a `.pzby`, you must export your building from the Building Editor:
-- This requires the **Unofficial Mapping Tools** by Alree / Unjammer
+- This requires the **Unofficial Mapping Tools** for B42, by Alree / Unjammer
 - Create or open a `.tbx` building
 - Use "Export → New Binary File"
 - The PZBY name CANNOT countain any space : only use underscores